willcl-ark/bitcoin/doc/tracing.md

 1. Transaction ID (hash) as `pointer to unsigned chars` (i.e. 32 bytes in little-endian)
 2. Reject reason as `pointer to C-style String` (max. length 118 characters)

+### Context `fee_estimator`
+#### Tracepoint `fee_estimator:estimate_calculated`

+Is called when a fee estimate is generated from forecasters and the best estimate is selected.
+It Passes information about the estimate and which forecaster provided the estimate.

+Arguments passed:
+1. Confirmation target in `unsigned int`
+2. Forecaster that provided the estimate as `std::string`
+3. Low priority estimate in sat/kvB as `CAmount int64`
+4. High priority estimate in sat/kvB as `CAmount int64`

+### Context `feerate_forecast`
+#### Tracepoint `feerate_forecast:forecast_generated`

+Is called when a fee rate forecaster estimate a fee rate for a confirmation target.
+It Passes the quartile fee rates.

+Arguments passed:
+1. Confirmation target in `unsigned int`
+2. Forecaster that provided the estimate as `std::string`
+3. 5th Quartile fee rate in sat/kvB as `CAmount int64`
+4. 25th Quartile fee rate in sat/kvB as `CAmount int64`
+5. 50th Quartile fee rate in sat/kvB as `CAmount int64`
+6. 75th Quartile fee rate in sat/kvB as `CAmount int64`

 ## Adding tracepoints to Bitcoin Core

 To add a new tracepoint, `#include <util/trace.h>` in the compilation unit where